There are countless products and creations that come from cannabis strains; it's truly a gift that keeps growing and giving.

 Shatter has a hard, smooth, and glass-like consistency.
 Unlike the other options, which are not solid, shatter is more difficult to produce from live resin; the process was already very dependent on temperature (and very easy to mess up), and adding frozen flower into the mix only complicates things.
 With a translucent amber color and attractive appeal, shatter breaks easily into shards.
 Moisture, high terpene content, and heat affect the texture, while the live resin contributes heavily to taste.

 Live resin is a gift—through creativity and innovation, this new category of concentrate has managed to better preserve the best things about cannabis.
-With increased aromas, flavors, potency, and medicinal qualities, living flower is a resource that is changing the quality of how marijuana is consumed.
+With increased aromas, flavors and potency, living flower is a resource that is changing the quality of how marijuana is consumed.
 Live resin, thankfully, is keeping it fresh.